Spain terror attacks: Airlines and tour operators stocks slump

 Spain's stock market was among the weakest in Europe on Friday, dipping by as much as 1.5%.

-Tourism is crucial for Spain, contributing more than 14% of the country's economy in 2016.
+Tourism is crucial for Spain, contributing more than 14% of the country's economy in 2016, according to the World Travel & Tourism Council.

-Nearly 76 million people visited Spain last year, according to the World Travel & Tourism Council (WTTC).
-Barcelona alone welcomes about 8 million visitors a year and is Europe's top cruise port.
-Madrid, the national capital, is home to the United Nations World Tourism Organization.
+Nearly 76 million people visited Spain last year, according to the United Nations World Tourism Organization.

+Barcelona is the country's most popular destination, welcoming about 8 million international visitors a year who stay at least one night in the city.
+It's most visited site is the Sagrada Familia cathedral, which hosted 4.6 million visitors last year.

+Barcelona is also Europe's most popular cruise port, according to research firm Euromonitor.

 Until Thursday, Spain had been seen as a safer destination than other vacation spots.
 France, Turkey, Egypt and Tunisia have all been attacked over the last two years, prompting some visitors to look elsewhere.